lockeycher/Fundamental-Data-Mining/README.md

 # Fundamental-Data-Mining

-This is a fundamental data mining class taught by Prof. Daniela Stan Raicu at DePaul University.
+<b>DSC 441</b>(Formerly IS 467):This is a fundamental data mining class taught by Prof. Daniela Stan Raicu at DePaul University.

 Class topics covered:
   Data pre-processing